Grible/timetable.js/README.md

 $timetable-entry-color-hover: darken($timetable-entry-color, 10%) !default
 $timetable-entry-border: 1px solid darken($timetable-entry-color, 15%) !default
 $timetable-entry-padding: 10px !default
+$timetable-background-color: white !default
 ```

+The option `$timetable-use-sticky-header` makes the time indicator stick to the top of the screen while scrolling down, which can be very pleasant with large timetables or on mobile devices.
+Note that this is not yet widely supported in browsers, although all modern (non-IE) browsers support it.
+Browsers that don't support it will fall back to a non-sticky header automatically.
+[More info here](https://caniuse.com/#feat=css-sticky).

 Alternatively you could override the css styles manually.